Moonlington/tabletopfloreblog/content/posts/Pantheon of Elysium 2.md

 She represents discovery, magic, and knowledge.
 She would definitely encourage finding out the truth in everything, to leave no secrets untouched.
 Lunola is also the goddess of magic, so expanding your knowledge into the arcane in any way, shape, or form would be encouraged.
 Not only that, but she also encourages people to forge their own path.

-Her commandments would be: - Seize your own destiny by pursuing your passions. - Follow the echoes of lost magics, forgotten sites, and ancient art, for within these lie the deepest of Elysium's secrets. - Unmask those who would defy Lunola.
+Her commandments would be: - Seize your own destiny by pursuing your passions. - Follow the echoes of lost magics, forgotten sites, and ancient art, for within these lie the deepest of Ae'thar's secrets. - Unmask those who would defy Lunola.
 Learn their secrets and unveil them to the world.

 ### Rosaria, the Red Maiden